lkdjiin/coco/README.markdown

 *NOTE: If you're using a Gemfile, don't `:require => false`*

+And in case you want to test the latest development:

+    gem 'coco', github: 'lkdjiin/coco', branch: 'development'

 Usage
 --------------------------------
 Require the coco library at the beginning of your tests: